5 Plants That Look Good With Coral Bells

 Tiarella

 Tiarella is very similar to Coral Bells.
 It has the same small leaves, but with more pronounced lobes.
-In addition, the color of the leaves is mostly green or a combination of a green edge and a black middle of the leaf.
+In addition, the color of the leaves is primarily green or a combination of a green edge and a black middle of the leaf.

 Tiarella is bushy and about the same size as Coral Bells.
 The only difference is that some varieties have a trailing growth habit.